HelloWorld-1017/HelloWorld-1017.github.io/_posts/latex/text decorations/2023-08-31-Make-Annotations.md

 <br>

-# `changes` package: record modifications and make comments
+# The `changes` package: record modifications and make comments

 If we want to record what have changed in the documentation, `changes` package is a good choice [^1], and by which we could make some necessary comments for it, like: